-Lets be honest, we don’t live in the Caribbean, but that doesn’t mean that there aren’t gorgeous, soft sand beaches to be enjoyed in B.C.
+Lets be honest, we don’t live in the Caribbean, but that doesn’t mean that there aren’t gorgeous, soft sand beaches to be enjoyed in BC.
 Some of these awesome beaches are in the Gulf Islands and many of them are only accessible by boat.
-Since so few people will ever have the chance to visit them, it’s up to you to take advantage of their splendor.
-Here are my top 7 beaches on the Canadian side of the Salish Sea that aren’t available to the masses.
+Since so few people will ever have the chance to visit them, it’s up to you to take advantage of their splendour.
+Here are seven of the best beaches on the Canadian side of the Salish Sea that aren’t available to the masses.
 They have been chosen based on some not-so-strict criteria, including quality of the sand, temperature of the water, seclusion, quality of the views and the suitability of the anchorage.
 I’ve seen them all, but not in one season.
 Why not make it a quest and see how many you can visit this summer.
-Stay connected and track your adventures using the SPOT Gen3 GPS Satellite Messenger which allows you the convenience to ‘set it and forget it.’
-SPOT Gen3 is essential safety gear, especially when you lose cell service, which you will at some of these locations.

 1. Sidney Spit Marine Park